-Social connections are an important part of a community and a neighborhood.
-One way to strengthen social connections is through careful design of the built environment.
+One way to strengthen social connections in local communities is through careful design of the built environment.
 Designs that allow people to share the same physical space of their neighborhood provides for opportunities for social interactions.
-These designs (also referred to as 'social infrastructure') include sidewalks and appropriate bike facilities leading from residential areas to commercial and neighborhood-oriented businesses, other neighborhood amenities such as parks, plazas, and other small public or publicly accessible private spaces.
-Development designed with social connections in mind can often serve as activity hubs or smallscale town squares.
-Through neighborhood subarea planning, land use design, transportation planning, and development regulations we can provide opportunities for needed social interaction and to foster a sense of community.
+These designs (also referred to as 'social infrastructure') include walkways and bike paths leading from residential areas to commercial districts and neighborhood-oriented businesses, pocket parks, plazas and other small public or private spaces, development that appeals to and supports pedestrian activities, transit-oriented development, diverse housing types and varying residential densities, and neighborhood centers which can serve as activity hubs or small-scale town squares.
+Through neighborhood subarea planning, land use design, transportation planning, and development regulations we can provide opportunities for needed social interaction and foster a sense of community.